CasKei/StudyVault/Term4/ISP/Notes/Chap 1 - Intro to computers, programs and Java.md

 ### 1.4.1 Controlling and Monitoring System Activities
 Security and management
 ### 1.4.2 Allocating and Assigning System Resources
-Determine what resources a program needs and alloctes them.
+Determine what resources a program needs and allocates them.
 ### 1.4.3 Scheduling Operations
 Multiprogramming: multiple programs to run simultaneously by sharing the same CPU
 Multithreading: a single program to execute multiple tasks at the same time.